chrisnoonan98675/site/xl-release/concept/active-active-first-beta.markdown

 To run a set of tests, follow these steps:

-1. Consult the [form for required test sets TO DO](http://somewhere.todo.xebialabs.com) and pick up one test set.
+1. Consult the `XLR.TestSets.xlsx` and pick up one test set.
 1. Using Git, clone [https://github.com/xebialabs-community/xl-release-stress-tests.git](https://github.com/xebialabs-community/xl-release-stress-tests.git).
 1. If the nodes in the cluster are running, stop them.
 1. If the `ISPN_STRING_TABLE_repo` table exists in the Oracle database, remove it.